mgschwan/blensor/doc/python_api/rst/info_best_practice.rst

 Use try/except Sparingly
 ------------------------

-The **try** statement useful to save time writing error checking code.
+The **try** statement is useful to save time writing error checking code.

 However **try** is significantly slower then an **if** since an exception has to be set each time, so avoid using **try** in areas of your code that execute in a loop and runs many times.

-There are cases where using **try** is faster than checking weather the condition will raise an error, so it is worth experimenting.
+There are cases where using **try** is faster than checking whether the condition will raise an error, so it is worth experimenting.

 Value Comparison